UNAA Position on Climate Change

 The UNAA believes in the vital importance of protecting the environment, the world’s oceans and combating climate change as part of creating a safer, fairer and more sustainable world.

 Under the Paris Climate Agreement, all signatories acknowledged current targets for reducing greenhouse gas emissions are insufficient to combat climate change.
 All countries agreed to enhance these targets progressively.
-All countries have been invited to submit their new targets to the UN Climate Action Summit in September 2019.
-This is a good opportunity for a new national approach to climate change.
+All countries were invited to submit their new targets to the UN Climate Action Summit in September 2019.
+This was a good opportunity for countries to make new commitments and develop ambitious global solutions to combat climate change.